instamo/instamo.github.io/README.md

+# Support

+If you have any questions about our apps, please contact us at:
+**instamo.studio@gmail.com**

 # Terms of Use

-Instamo is licensed under the Apple Standard End User License Agreement (EULA).
+Shrekdad is licensed under the Apple Standard End User License Agreement (EULA).
 For more information, please visit: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/